-Enrollment of Kittery residents at Sanford Vocational High School has been relatively low (approximately 8-10 students attended the school over the last few years).
-Reportedly there have been numerous reasons for the low enrollment, including the fact that commuting to the school takes 45-50 minutes each way.
+Enrollment of Kittery residents at Sanford Vocational High School has been relatively low (approximately 8-10 students attended

 The Kittery School Department recently purchased a mini-van to transport students to the Vocational High School, resulting in a shorter and more comfortable ride.
 Twenty (20) students have expressed interest in attending the school for the 2016-2017 academic year.
 If all these students are accepted in their programs and they choose to attend, the School Department will have to find an alternative transportation plan as the current van is fully utilized.
 Most likely an additional bus will be needed.